MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 * `--query` uses the [JMESPath query language](http://jmespath.org/) to filter the output returned from Azure services.
 To learn more about queries, see [Query command results with Azure CLI](query-azure-cli.md) and the [JMESPath tutorial](http://jmespath.org/tutorial.html).
 * `--verbose` prints information about resources created in Azure during an operation, and other useful information.
 * `--debug` prints even more information about CLI operations, used for debugging purposes.
 If you find a bug, provide output generated with the `--debug` flag on when submitting a bug report.
 * `--subscription` is the name or ID of a subscription.
-See [Manage Azure subscriptions with the Azure CLI](./manage-azure-subscriptions-azure-cli.md) for more information on setting your default subscription.
+For more information about setting your default subscription, see [Manage Azure subscriptions with the Azure CLI](./manage-azure-subscriptions-azure-cli.md).
 * `--only-show-errors` suppresses warnings in command output and only shows errors.

 ## Use interactive mode